Step 1: Explore the Specialty

 Step 4: Develop your Strategy for Success

-As competition for positions in the neurology residency match intensifies, it's more important than ever to have in place the "right" strategy for success.
+As competition for positions in the neurology residency match intensifies, it's more important than ever to be an informed candidate who has the "right" strategy for success.
 To develop the optimal strategy, use our book, The Successful Match.
 It's been designated recommended or required reading by the Association of American Medical Colleges, American Medical Women's Association, and numerous allopathic and osteopathic medical schools.
-AMSA wrote the book "provides the medical student reader with detailed preparation for the matching process."
-For more powerful information, sign up for our weekly update.

 Step 5: Make the Most of your Preclinical Years